 What credit score does a cosigner need?
 When you go in to apply for a mortgage with a bank or other traditional lender — or even some of the subprime options — your credit score is going to be an important factor.
 The higher your credit score is, the more likely it is that you’ll get approval, and the lower your interest rate is going to be.
-If late payments of excess debt has your score down, you might think about waiting to apply for a mortgage until your finances are in better shape.
+If late payments of excess debt have your score down, you might think about waiting to apply for a mortgage until your finances are in better shape.
 However, if you have already shed the debt but are still waiting for your credit score to respond, bringing in a co-signer who has a better credit score can help you gain approval more easily — and at a lower interest rate.

 Another benefit has to do with the amount of the loan for which you can qualify.
 Lenders use a specific debt-to-income ratio to determine how much financing they are willing to extend.
-If you have second income attached to the application, then you will be able to qualify for a bigger mortgage.
+If you have a second income attached to the application, then you will be able to qualify for a bigger mortgage.
 Of course, if the co-signer isn’t going to occupy the house with you or benefit from the mortgage in any way, you want to make sure that you can afford the payments on your own.

 Banks like applicants who have a steady employment history that shows a regular track record of income.
 If your job history has been choppy or if you are self-employed, having a co-signer who has had a stable job for a long time can make a big difference on your application.
 The bank will be impressed with his or her employment history and that may make the difference in getting approval for you.